Functions

 Return type

-Return type can be any atomic or composite type as described in the types section.
-For example,
+The return type can be any atomic or composite type, as described in the Types section.
+For example, the following function declarations are valid:

 int foo();